 Figure 1 USP2 interacts with tAIF. (a) tAIF-V5-His was expressed in HEK293T cells with Flag-USP2 or Flag-C276A.
-After incubation with 10 $\mu$ M MG132 for 4 h, cell lysates were subjected to immunoprecipitation with anti-Flag antibody followed by immunoblot with anti-V5 and anti-Flag antibodies.
-Cell lysates were also directly probed with the same antibodies. (b) Purified tAIF was incubated with GST or GST-USP2 at 4°C for 12 h and then with GSH-Sepharose for the next 1 h.
+After incubation with 10 $\mu$ M MG132 for 4 h, cell lysates were subjected to immunoprecipitation with anti-Flag antibody followed by immunoblot with anti-Flag antibodies. (b) Purified tAIF was incubated with GST or GST-USP2 at 4°C for 12 h and then with GSH-Sepharose for the next 1 h.
 Proteins bound to the beads were subjected to SDS-PAGE followed by immunoblot with anti-AIF antibody.
 Proteins in the gels were also stained with Coomassie blue R-250. (c) HeLa cells were incubated with 0.5 mM MNNG for 15 min, washed with PBS, and further incubated for the next for 14 h.
 After treatment with 10 $\mu$ M MG132 for 4 h, cells were disrupted by using Dounce homogenizer followed by centrifugation.
 The supernatants were subjected to immunoprecipitation with anti-IgG, anti-USP2, and anti-AIF antibodies followed by immunoblot with the same antibodies.
-Both the supernatant and pellet fractions were also directly probed with the antibodies against x-tubulin and lamin A/C, which are the marker proteins for the cytoplasm and the nucleus, respectively. (d) Deletions of tAIF ( $\Delta 1-\Delta 6$ ) were generated and tagged with V5-His to their C-termini. (e) The tAIF deletions were expressed in HEK293T cells with anti-V5 and anti-Flag antibodies.
-The asterisk indicates the IgG heavy chain and the double asterisk shows the IgG light chain. (f) Deletions of tAIF ( $\Delta 7$ and $\Delta 8$ ) were generated and subcloned into pEBG vector for the expression of GST-fused deletions in mammalian cells. (g) The tAIF deletions were also directly probed with anti-GST antibody.
-Cell lysates were also directly probed with anti-GST and anti-Flag antibodies. (h) Deletions of USP2 were generated and subcloned into pEBG vector for the expression of GST-fused deletions in mammalian cells. (g) The tAIF deletions were expressed in HEK293T cells with and without Flag-USP2.
-Cell lysat
+Both the supernatant and pellet fractions were also directly probed with the antibodies against $\alpha$ -tubulin and lamin A/C, which are the marker proteins for the cytoplasm and the nucleus, respectively. (d) Deletions of tAIF ( $\Delta$ 1- $\Delta$ 6) were generated and tagged with V5-His to their C-termini. (e) The tAIF deletions were expressed in HEK293T cells with and without Flag-USP2.
+Cell lysates were also directly probed with anti-V5 and anti-Flag antibodies.
+The asterisk indicates the IgG heavy chain and the double asterisk shows the IgG light chain. (f) Deletions of tAIF ( $\Delta$ 7 and $\Delta$ 8) were generated and subcloned into pEBG vector for the expression of GST-fused deletions in mammalian cells. (g) The tAIF deletions were expressed in HEK293T cells with and without Flag-USP2.
+Cell lysates were subjected to pull-down with Flag-M2-bead followed by immunoblot with anti-GST antibody.
+Cell lysates were also directly probed with anti-Hag antibodies. (h) Deletions of USP2 were generated and tagged with Flag-USP2 deletions (U $\Delta$ 1 and U $\Delta$ 2) were expressed in HEK293T cells with and wi where USP2 binds; that is, both the fragments $\Delta 4$ and $\Delta 5$ as well as the fragment $\Delta 3$ that lacks the overlapping sequence in $\Delta 4$ and $\Delta 5$ (Figure 3e).
+These results suggest that CHIP binds to at least two regions within the sequence 221-492 of tAIF.
+Immunoprecipitation analysis showed that both the GST-fused fragments $\Delta 7$ and $\Delta 8$ could interact with CHIP (Figures 3f and g), indicating that like USP2, CHIP binds to two different regions in tAIF: one in the sequence of 221-341 and the other in that of 364-492.
+However, CHIP and USP2